 The project will be built to Wisconsin Green Built Standards and will also receive and Energy Star New Construction/ EPA Indoor AirPlus Certifications.
-We are planning to have a 29 KW PV Solar

-System on the roof of the building which is the max reccomended since the site is service by Alliant Energy.
-The project has already completed Focus On Energy's Design Assistance program and has selected Bundle 3 as the target level of efficiency.
-The project will have high quality materials including LVT flooring and granite countertops.
+We are planning to have a 29 KW PV Solar System on the roof of the building which is the max size recommended when working with Alliant Energy.
+We intend to work with Focus on Energy and their Design Assistance program.
+The project will have high quality materials including LVT flooring and solid surface countertops.